xStarbound/xStarbound/doc/cosmetics.md

   Overlaid base items do not show their stack count when in containers (or modded inventory extension panes), but don't worry — this is purely visual and it's perfectly safe to leave overlay-stacked items in containers on non-xServer servers or even hand them to players who are not using xClient.

   Overlaid items that do not match this (base) item's armour type (any of head, chest, legs or back) are quietly ignored by xClient (and can still be unstacked with a **<kbd>Shift</kbd> + <kbd>Right Click</kbd>** if, for some reason, you stuck an «incompatible» item in here), although errors in overlay item instantiation will convert the overlaid item into a Perfectly Generic Item (with all item data saved in it) upon any attempt to unstack it.
 Up to twelve visible xStarbound overlays are networked to OpenStarbound clients, with certain other caveats mentioned below.

+  Overlays on items in xStarbound or OpenStarbound's extended cosmetic/wardrobe slots are visually ignored.
+That is, overlaid items must be in any vanilla cosmetic or armour slot for the overlays to be visible.

 - **`"underlaid"`:** _[xClient only.]_ Optional boolean.
 If `true` and this item is in an armour (not cosmetic) slot, this item and any overlays on it are visibly underlaid behind any item in the corresponding cosmetic slot, as long as the wearer isn't wearing any item in the stock cosmetic slots with this item's slot type «blacklisted» in its `"armorTypesToHide"` parameter.